 A labral tear without major mechanical locking

-Persistent bursitis or tendinopathy that hasn't responded to PT and conservative care
+Bursitis or tendinopathy that just won't quit despite PT and conservative care

-A goal of staying active and avoiding or postponing surgery
+A goal of staying active and either avoiding surgery or pushing it out as long as possible

-If the hip joint is already severely arthritic with no remaining cartilage, total hip replacement is generally the right answer.
-We'll tell you that honestly.
+If the hip is already severely arthritic with no cartilage left, total hip replacement is usually the right answer.
+We'll tell you that straight up.

 Realistic Expectations

 We're upfront with patients about what regenerative medicine can and can't do.
-It is not a guarantee of avoiding hip replacement, and it doesn't regrow lost cartilage.
-What it can do is significantly reduce pain, improve function, and slow progression — and clinical experience shows many patients are able to delay hip replacement by 5–10 years or more while staying active.
+It is not a guarantee that you'll avoid hip replacement, and it doesn't regrow lost cartilage.
+What it can do is knock down pain, improve function, and slow the progression.
+Clinical experience shows a lot of patients are able to put off hip replacement by 5 to 10 years or more while staying active.
 Some avoid it entirely.

 "I was told I needed hip replacement within a year.
 Three years later, after iPRF treatments, I'm still active and pain-free." — Patricia L., Norman, OK